 Giganotosaurus was one of the largest meat-eating dinosaurs.
-It roamed the swamp lands of South America at the end of the Mesozoic Era, about 97 million years ago.
+It roamed modern-day Argentina during the late Cretaceous Period, about 99.6 to 97 million years ago.

-For a long time, Tyrannosaurus rex — "king of the dinosaurs" — was thought to be the largest land-based carnivorous dinosaur.
-However, T. rex has been dethroned; Giganotosaurus is now believed to have had a slight edge.
-And while Giganotosaurus certainly was a giant among dinosaurs, it ranks behind Spinosaurus in size among the meat-eating dinosaurs.
+For a long time, Tyrannosaurus rex — "king of the dinosaurs" — was thought to be the largest carnivorous dinosaur.
+Today, Giganotosaurus is believed to have been slightly larger than T. rex, though even Giganotosaurus ranks behind Spinosaurus in size among the meat-eating dinosaurs.

 Giganotosaurus vs. Spinosaurus vs. Tyrannosaurus

 None of these dinosaurs lived at the same time — or in the same area.
 Here is a comparison: